-How do you find out who owns a certain home?
+How to find out who previously owned your home?

 Jan 12, 2020 · Can You Check Who Owns a Property?
 Ok, so let’s get started.
 There are multiple ways you can check and see how to find out who owns land in the US.
 A couple of services like AgentPro247, DataTree, RealQuest PRO, give you this ability.
 These are very useful services!
 But, normally you need a monthly subscription to access their data.